cryptimeleon/mclwrap/README.md

 It will compile the mcl library (version v1.28) as well as the Java bindings, and move the shared library to the correct library folder.
 As a prerequisite, you need to have the `libgmp-dev` package (i.e. libgmp and the corresponding headers) installed.
 You will also need `make` and `g++` (or `clang++` if using FreeBSD or OpenBSD).
-Additionally, you may have to make the script executable by executing `chmod +x scripts/install_fast_mcljava_linux_mac.sh` before execution.

 The `scripts/install_fast_mcljava_linux_mac.sh` script takes the `include` path of your Java JDK as its only argument.
 The path should be given without a trailing forward slash.